Tutorials

 Any additional plugins you may have received with the library package such as Active Trader, scriptIQ, and TFC.

-Webpack bundling examples of the charting library together with an advanced template.
+Webpack bundling example of the charting library together with an advanced template.

-• Use the webpack-example directory if you are using webpack 5.
+• Use the webpack-example directory if you are utilizing webpack 5.

-• Each includes a webpack.config.js file along with a package.json file.
+• The directory includes a webpack.config.js file along with a package.json file.

 • Use as an example and adjust as needed for your particular needs, or remove if not using webpack.